Skip to content

 2. Create New Credential: Click the + Create button.

-3. Select Ado: Choose Ado as the credential type.
+3. Select Azure DevOps: Choose Ado as the credential type.

 4. Configure Credential Details:

-• Display Name: Enter a descriptive name (e.g., "Azure DevOps - Main Project")
+Display Name Enter a descriptive name (e.g., "Azure DevOps - Team Project Access") Azure DevOps - Team Project Access

 Security Recommendation

-It's highly recommended to use Secrets for Personal Access Tokens instead of entering them directly.
+Use Secrets for your PAT instead of entering values directly.
 Create a secret first, then reference it in your credential configuration.

 Step 2: Create Azure DevOps Toolkits